Snidgengid/tictactoe/docs/AdministrationManual.md

 #Administration Manual
 ##Introduction
 This manual shows how to deploy, run and maintain in case our web application.
-##What is needed:
+##Requirements:
-- Heroku access
+- Heroku access (as a collaborator or owner of apps)
- - Heroku app
+ - Heroku app (Created via toolbelt or Heroku dashboard)
- - Heroku redis
+ - Heroku Addons:
+  - HerokuRedis
+  - Liberator for response statistics
-- Travis should be able to deploy to Heroku
+- Travis needs to have the Heroku API key to deploy the application